AJDev77/Opaque/README.md

 PROJECT STATUS: Completed.
 In Alpha.

+Update 10/30/14: MySurf licensed under Emposoft open source license.
+See license file for more information.

 Update 9/23/14: MySurf will most likely remain in Alpha until we can view the details of the new Awesomium branch.
 According to Awesomium Dev Adam Simmons, Awesomium “switched over to latest Blink/WebKit trunk last year and are conducting a massive overhaul of the rendering architecture” and “more details will be announced soon”.
 Hopefully they can get up to the latest WebKit trunk, from this year, soon.

 Update 9/14/14: MySurf 3.0 Alpha 1 is out now!
 View the code above, or go to http://mysurf.tk/download to download an already built package.